shubhamsaini20/WebDatamining_Manisha-Shubham-/README.md

 File Explanation.

-## Ontolog fin
+## The main
-The final ontology after comminting all the changes in the file
+The final ontology after completing part 1 and Part 2.

 ## PYTHON FILE
 The only python file in this 'repo' is to extract the CSV information from API and convert the CSV file into RDF,